 You may be of the opinion that booking a return flight is oh-so-passé.
 Like, how can you be expected to plan that far ahead?
 You’ve got soul-searching to do!
 We totally get that.

-So, we’re on hand to help you discover the best backpack for travelling, so you can discover the world and leave your footprints in the soft sands of postcard-perfect destinations.
+So, we’re on hand to help you discover the best backpack for traveling, so you can discover the world and leave your footprints in the soft sands of postcard-perfect destinations.

 |1||Bellroy Transit Plus||Best overall|

 |3||Osprey Farpoint 40||Best value|

 |5||Teton Sports Explorer||Best single-day hiking|

 |7||Osprey Farpoint 55||Best for backpacking|

 |8||Kelty Redwing 50||Best for long-term|

 Check our special travel backpack buyers’ guide after the list to see exactly what you should pay attention to before purchasing a travel bag.